Policy Name: Travel Authorization and Reimbursement

 Mileage will be paid at the rate as established by the Internal Revenue Service from time to time, and only those miles traveled which are actual, necessary and reasonable will be allowed for purposes of reimbursement.
+For federal grants, follow the federal rates that can be found on the Federal GSA website - https://gsa.gov/.
 A “Daily Mileage Sheet” is required in order for mileage reimbursement to a claimant.
 The form should be completed on the day of the trip, and each trip must be recorded separately.
 The completed “Daily Mileage Sheet(s)” should be attached to a complete approved claim voucher and submit to Financial Services for reimbursement.
 When two or more employees travel in a privately owned vehicle, the claim for reimbursement must list the names of those traveling in the vehicle, and reimbursement will be made only to the owner.
-Mileage reimbursement is meant to cover only those miles incurred above and beyond the employee’s normal commute to the college.
+Mileage reimbursement is meant to cover only those miles incurred above and beyond the employee’s normal commute to the College.
 For example, if normal commuting round trip is 20 miles, and the employee goes on a trip that covers 75 miles and does not leave from or return to the college, only the incremental 55 miles are reimbursable if the travel took place during a work day.
-If the 75 miles in the above example were incurred over three business days, then the incremental reimbursable miles would be 15 (75 – (3 *20))
+If the 75 miles in the above example were incurred over three business days, then the incremental reimbursable miles would be 15 (75 – (3 *20)).

 An automobile liability insurance policy covering the privately owned vehicle must be in force when using a personal vehicle on college business.
 The policy should provide minimum bodily injury limits of at least $250,000 for each person, $10,000 each accident, and property damage liability limit of $25,000.